AfriGen-D/chiptimptation-vcf-liftover/docs/guide/getting-started.md

 # Getting Started

-chiptimptation-vcf-liftover is a Nextflow pipeline designed for converting VCF files between genome builds using CrossMap.
+chiptimputation-vcf-liftover is a Nextflow pipeline designed for converting VCF files between genome builds using CrossMap.
 This guide will help you get up and running with the pipeline.

 ## Prerequisites